-A set acrs of access control rules may consist of a mix of pairs and 3-tuples.
-For pairs, any context parameters associated with a request message are admissible.
+A set acrs of access control rules may consist of a mix of pairs,3-tuples, 4-tuples, 5-tuples or 6-tuples.
+For pairs or for any tuples not containing accessControlContexts, any context parameters associated with a request message are admissible.

-The three component parameters of an access-control-rule-tuple supported in the present document are shown in table 7.1.3-1.
+The six component parameters of an access-control-rule-tuple supported in the present document are shown in table 7.1.3-1.